itagipramod/set-up-mac/README.md

 Every time running the command like git branch or pwd is an unnecessary task.

-To simplify this, copy and paste the below code in.zshrc pr .bashrc file and save it.
+To simplify this, copy and paste the below code in.zshrc or .bashrc file and save it.

 Open the .zshrc file using below command.